digitalave/digitalave-old-website-2023-07-06/_posts/2021-03-07-Install-Jenkins-Ubuntu.md

 sudo systemctl start jenkins
 ```

-Optionally, Sometime you naeed to allow TCP port 8080 though out the firewall.
-If you using, Ubuntu the execute fullowing command.
+Optionally, Sometimes you need to allow TCP port 8080 though out the firewall.
+If you are using Ubuntu, execute the following command.

 ```bash
 sudo ufw allow 8080